 I'm on the ground.

-Pennsylvania's going to be up in the air, but we'll see what happens.
+Pennsylvania is going to be up in the air, but we'll see what happens.

-So there's a chance that we can that America would elect a frail weak cognitive cognitively compromised candidate in Joe Biden.
+So there's a chance that we can, that America would elect a frail weak cognitive, cognitively compromised candidate in Joe Biden.

-I believe that suburban voters will even adhere to that because they'll realize that what they don't like in the president's style, they like in his delivery.
+I believe that suburban voters will even adhere to that because they'll realize that what they don't like in the president's style they like in his delivery.

-Scott, respond to that quick.
+Scott, respond to that quickly, Sean.

-Among voters who are going to show up and vote in person on election day, Trump is up by 20 points.
+One of the big things that we don't know is this, mail-in vote, among voters who are going to show up and vote in person on election day, Trump is up by 20 points.

 Among people who are going to vote early in person, Biden is up by low double digits.

-If those people actually turn in their ballots, if they show up in huge numbers, uh the president cannot win, assuming they fill the ballots out properly and everything gets done.
+If those people actually turn in their ballots, if they show up in huge numbers uh, the president cannot win, assuming they fill the ballots out properly and everything gets done.

 The question is, will they show up?

-I hope that I hope everybody's listening.
+I hope everybody's listening everybody.

-Everybody uh don't wake up the morning after the night before and wish you did more.
+Uh, don't wake up the morning after the night before and wish you did more.

 Miranda Devine wrote an incredible column.